 Richard continues to combine experimental works such as Underworld performed at the University of Bremen in 2014 by Juan María Solare, with contemporary choral and instrumental compositions.

-New works have included 3 Advent Antiphons for SATB, organ and hand chimes which was performed in Wimborne Minster in December 2014 and Tronow, a new 8 hands on 2 pianos piece for the group Grimoire.
-His 2015 Missa Brevis and the 2016 anthem Let the World Know His Name are recent additions to his choral catalogue.
+New works have included 3 Advent Antiphons for SATB, organ and hand chimes which was performed in Wimborne Minster in December 2014 and Tronow, a new 8 hands on 2 pianos piece for Piano 40, performed at the SBC in 2018.
+His Missa Brevis was performed on the opening Sunday of the 2018 London Festival of Contemporary Church Music and will be published by Banks Music Publications.

 Richard lives and works in Dorset, UK.